Abortion in India

+Types of Abortion

 When a woman gets a pregnancy terminated voluntarily from a service provider, it is called induced abortion.
-Spontaneous abortion is the loss of a woman's pregnancy before the 20th week that can be both physically and emotionally painful.
-In common language, it is called a miscarriage.
+Spontaneous abortion, also known as miscarriage, is the loss of a woman's pregnancy before the 20th week.
+This type of abortion can be physically and emotionally painful.

-Till 2017, there was a dichotomous classification of abortion as safe and unsafe.
+Until 2017, there was a dichotomous classification of abortion as safe and unsafe.

 Unsafe abortion was defined by the World Health Organization (WHO) as "a procedure for termination of a pregnancy done by an individual who does not have the necessary training or in an environment not conforming to minimal medical standards."
-However, with abortion technology now becoming safer, this has been replaced by a three tier classification of safe, less safe, and least safe permitting a more nuanced description of the spectrum of varying situations that constitute unsafe abortion and the increasingly widespread substitution of dangerous, invasive methods with use of misoprostol outside the formal health system.
+However, with abortion technology now becoming safer, this has been replaced by a three-tier classification of safe, less safe, and least safe permitting a more nuanced description of the spectrum of varying situations that constitute unsafe abortion and the increasingly widespread substitution of dangerous, invasive methods with the use of misoprostol outside the formal health system.